NIPDB COP

 next arrow

-Visit the Namibian Pavilion located in the Blue Zone (MA07-G1)
+Visit the Namibian Pavilion located in the Blue Zone (Number H3) and will present 20+ high impact and engaging events between 11 and 22 November 2024.

-Join us for a series of dialogue sessions covering a broad range of topics pertaining to climate change and the green transition.
-We will convene leading experts and policy makers offering
+Join us for a series of presentations and dialogue sessions covering a broad range of topics pertaining to climate action, localising green industries, community-led adaptation, to investment opportunities emanating from unlocking Namibia’s green economy.

 Our Sponsors